-Occasional clogs in sinks, tubs, or shower drains are a fact of life.
+Occasional clogs in the sink, tub, or shower drains are a fact of life.
 They are usually caused by localized clogs in the drain trap or branch drain for a single fixture.
-However, if you have several fixtures that are draining slowly or not draining at all, the problem may be in one of the main drain stack or sewer lines in your home.
+However, if you have several fixtures that are draining slowly or not draining at all, the problem may be in the main drain or sewer line in your home.

 Continue to 2 of 6 below.

 - Duct tape or rag

 - Sink auger (for stubborn clogs)

 - Tongue-and-groove pliers (if needed)

 Most clogs in sinks and tubs are due to a combination of hair, grease, soap residue, and tepid water that are trapped in the drain trap right below the drain opening.
 If you have metal pipes, you can try to loosen the clog with hot water—very hot.
 Pouring a pot of boiling water directly down the drain into the trap may dissolve the clog, especially if it consists of soap scum or grease.
 Hot tap water won't do the trick—it has to be boiling water.

 CAUTION: Do not pour the boiling water directly into a porcelain sink, but a down the drain.
 And do not use boiling water if you have plastic (PVC) pipes, since water hotter than 175 F can soften some types of PVC pipe.
 For plastic pipes, attempt to clear the clog using a plunger.

 - On your stove, boil a gallon of water in a large pot or tea kettle.